-Both of these locations provide COVID-19 testing using self-administered nasal swab testing and is available for anyone, whether you have symptoms or not.
+Both locations provide free COVID-19 testing through the self-administered nasal swab testing is available for anyone, whether you have symptoms or not.

-Persons must provide an email address, so that you can receive your test results from eTrueNorth, and not from NET Health.
+Persons must provide an email address, so that you can receive your test results from eTrueNorth.
 These drive-thru testing sites are only by appointment.
-Click here to register for a free drive-thru COVID-19 testing appointment.

 This is the protocol established by the CDC because it helps to decrease the number of false positive tests and it helps to ensure that the available testing kits for COVID-19 are being utilized in an appropriate and efficient manner.